WeblyStudioHQ/Webly-Studio/README.md

-# Webly-Studio
+# Webly Studio – Frontend Website

-This repository contains the official website for Webly Studio, where I provide modern and responsive frontend web design services.
-Built using HTML, CSS, and JavaScript, this project showcases clean UI, smooth layouts, and a professional web presence for businesses and creators looking to establish their brand online.
+This repository contains the official website for **Webly Studio**, where I provide modern, responsive, and clean frontend web design services.

+The website is built using:
+- HTML
+- CSS
+- JavaScript

+It is designed to showcase:
+- Frontend web services
+- Portfolio section
+- Business branding
+- Simple and fast UI layouts

+## Features
+- Fully responsive design
+- Clean folder structure
+- Easy to customize
+- Optimized for GitHub Pages hosting

+## Purpose
+This project represents my work style and is used as:
+- My business website
+- A portfolio reference
+- A sample for clients looking for frontend web services

+## Live Website
+(You can add your GitHub Pages link here once it is enabled)

+---

+Created by **Webly Studio**